votingworks/vxmail/docs/product-spec.md

 ### Components

 VxMail includes:
-- a Ballot Manager to create and proof mail ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
+- VxMail Ballot Manager is used to create and proof mail ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
-- tools to efficiently open envelopes and extract ballots.
+- hardware to efficiently open envelopes and extract ballots.
-- a Ballot Tabulator to scan and tabulate ballots.
+- VxMail Ballot Tabulator is used to scan and tabulate ballots.

-The Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
-The Ballot Tabulator is offline for security purposes.
+VxMail Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
+VxMail Ballot Tabulator is offline for security purposes.

 ### Proofing, Printing, and Mailing Ballots